warmrid233/FenGePad/README.md

 # Dune Interactive Segmentation

-An interactive segmentation application for dune images combining Python deep learning models (ScribblePrompt) with Android mobile implementation
+An interactive segmentation application for dune images combining Python deep learning models (FenGePad-Model) with Android mobile implementation

-We implemented the backend with reference to the ScribblePrompt project.
+We implemented the backend with reference to the FenGePad-Model project.
 Please pull the backend project before using mine.
 Project link:

 https://github.com/nicezheng/FenGePad-Model

-Please add or replace the model files used in this project to the original ScribblePrompt project.
+Please add or replace the model files used in this project to the original FenGePad-Model project.
 Relevant link:

 https://github.com/warmrid233/dune_seg_model